Jasmit22/LibraryInventory/README.md

 ## Walkthrough 1: Search Book

 1. Click Book Search on the left bar or on the Home Page or press Alt (or Option ⌥ on Mac) + S
-2. Search up any of the following Titles, Genres, Authors, or ISBNs:
+2. Enter any of the following Titles, Genres, Authors, or ISBNs into the Search bar:
    | Title | ISBN| Author | Genre |
    |----------|----------|----------|----------|
    | The Great Gatsby| 9780743273565 | F. Scott Fitzgerald| Classic |